Mrs Angela Toms

 Our success at the Mathematics Challenges, a National and International competition is something of which we are very proud.
 In the Intermediate Challenge for Y9 to Y11 pupils achieved 2 Bronze medals.

 Pupils had the opportunity to sit GCSEs with AQA as well as Functional Skills in mathematics and English.
+We also offer a Level 2 Certificate in Further Maths.

 Statistics provided by DfE